Nonparametric methods for doubly robust estimation of continuous treatment effects: Background

 Assumptions 1--3 can all be satisfied by design in randomized trials, but in observational studies they may be violated and are generally untestable.
 The consistency assumption ensures that potential outcomes are defined uniquely by a subject's own treatment level and not others' levels (i.e., no interference), and also not by the way treatment is administered (i.e., no different versions of treatment).
 Positivity says that treatment is not assigned deterministically, in the sense that every subject has some chance of receiving treatment level $a$, regardless of covariates; this can be a particularly strong assumption with continuous treatments.
 Ignorability says that the mean potential outcome under level $a$ is the same across treatment levels once we condition on covariates (i.e., treatment assignment is unrelated to potential outcomes within strata of covariates), and requires sufficiently many relevant covariates to be collected.
 Using the same logic as with discrete treatments, it is straightforward to show that under Assumptions 1--3 the effect curve $\theta(a)$ can be identified with observed data as

-Even if we are not willing to rely on Assumptions 1 and 3 (Assumption 2 is required for conditional expectations), it may often still be of interest to estimate $\theta(a)$ as an adjusted measure of association, defined purely in terms of observed data.
+Even if we are not willing to rely on Assumptions 1 and 3, it may often still be of interest to estimate $\theta(a)$ as an adjusted measure of association, defined purely in terms of observed data.